magicoli/project-donations-wc/readme.txt

 = 1.0 =
 * new Project name field on products, autofill if URL parameter project is provided, project name added in cart item name
-* added "Project Product" option to product type section in edit page
+* added "Project Donation" option to product type section in edit page
 * added french localization

 = 0.1.0 =